NikhilBh167/Assignment_4/README.md

 # Assignment_4
-Work on SQL - **TerpBuy, a global business-to-consumer and business-to-business platform.
-It is based in and operates out of College Park, Maryland, USA, and has a distribution facility in Mumbai, India.
-The company is looking for insights on different aspects of its customers, products, departments, and orders.**
+Work on SQL - **Hospital ratings play a crucial role in guiding patients' decisions and assessing healthcare quality.
+In this analysis, we delve into understanding the distribution of hospital ratings, identifying influential factors affecting ratings, and providing recommendations for low-rated hospitals.
+We'll utilize various visualizations, including histograms, heatmaps, and coefficient plots, to gain insights into the data.**